danlangford/5e/hitdice.md

 > - Spending HD is 1HD+CON
 > - After long rest characters no longer get full heal
 > - After long rest characters regain all spent HD
-> - After sort or long rest spend HD to regain hit points, repeated as needed on same creature
+> - After short or long rest spend HDs to regain hit points
-> - Use a Reaction to spend HD for bonus to as attack, save, or check
+> - Use a Reaction to spend HDs for bonus to an attack, save, or check
 > - can spend HD to assist another creature
+> - experimental: rolling max value when spending Hit Die also removes 1 Exhaustion level

 ## Spending a Hit Die